 Did you ever find yourself in a conversation about preserving the nature and natural resources or fighting pollution and climate change and your argument got promptly stopped by the killer phrase that only the rich and privileged can afford to even think about tackling these issues?
 I found myself too often confronted with the argument that my privileged situation allows me to make a case for the nature because I do not have existential fears.
 Preserving the nature is often argued to be a post-modern value, a certain moral that only the rich can truly fight for.
 Because, under this logic who can afford to care about the environment?
 Not the ones economically speaking ‘worse-off.’

-Spinning this idea from the individual level to the national level, many assume that countries facing economic difficulties or developing countries that haven’t gone through a wide industrialization process yet, do simply not have the capacity to consider environmental development as a variable in their economic development strategy.
-Further, many argue that nations that have undergone such processes already, are now pointing with there fingers, while they have been exploiting natural resources for the last decades.
+Spinning this idea from the individual level to the national level, many assume that countries facing economic difficulties or developing countries.
+Many argue, when a country has not gone through a wide industrialization process yet, its simply does not have the capacity to consider environmental development as a variable in their economic development strategy.
+Further, many argue that nations that have undergone such processes already are now pointing with there fingers, while they have been exploiting natural resources for the last decades.
 While I am not contradicting this last point, I generally believe that these types of arguments should not lead a debate that connects social justice and environmental preservation in such a toxic way.

 The ones leading this debate anticipate the possible behaviour of the others which stigmatizes and victimizes a person, or a collective.
 This discourse is structured by an an asymmetry in their power relation.

 I am not countering the argument that people are restricted in their possible choices by their economic background.
 However, sustainability and the preservation of our natural environment goes hand in hand with increasing social justice.
-To illustrate this point, out of many examples, I sketch the for me most visible ones on the national and individual level to show how efforts to build a sustainable environment can decrease social injustice, poverty and inequality.
+To illustrate this point, out of many examples, I sketch the for me most visible ones on the national and individual level.
+My goal is to to show how efforts to build a sustainable environment can decrease social injustice, poverty and inequality.

 Therefore, a possible scenario in how to decrease a nations dependency on export is an auto-sustainable way of production.
 Shortening global value chains and nationally producing the most important public goods, does not only favour the environment but also the public and specifically local communities living in peripheral and rural areas (where poverty is often concentrated as well).